 The purpose of the pre-test interview

-As mentioned, the pretest is designed to build up the questions for the exam and to induce your concern about being deceptive.
-There may be a demonstration of the polygraph’s accuracy in detecting deception to make you feel uncomfortable lying.
+As mentioned, the pretest is designed to build up the questions for the actual exam.
+There may also be a demonstration of the polygraph’s accuracy in detecting deception to make you feel uncomfortable lying.

 Aside from these, there are several more reasons for the pre-test phase that are mainly intended for the examiner: